peek-dev/capstone/firmware/ti/README.md

-This directory needs to contain a compliant Texas Instruments driverlib installation to support the firmware.
+This should contain a directory (or symlink) that contains a compliant Texas Instruments driverlib installation to support the firmware.
 Such an installation may be obtained from TI's MSPM0 SDK (target: LP-MSPM0G3507) or similar repositories.

 A compliant installation includes, but need not be limited to:
 * `dl_uart` source files and headers, including for `dl_uart_main` and